Chicago Public Schools, CTU agree to tentative testing plan with vaccination deal also close, sources say

-The two sides have not reached an agreement on health metrics that would trigger closing classrooms and accommodations for those who care for people with underlying health conditions.
+The district has agreed to vaccinate 1,500 CTU members a week.
+But the CTU is asking that number increase as more vaccine becomes available.

-In a joint statement issued at 7 p.m.
-Wednesday, Mayor Lori E. Lightfoot and CPS CEO Dr. Janice K. Jackson said: "Discussions continue between CPS and CTU.
-We will provide an update as quickly as possible later this evening."
+The two sides have*not reached an agreement on health metrics that would trigger closing classroom and accommodations for those who care for people with underlying health conditions.

-The update comes after the Black Community Collective held the first of series of Zoom meetings to discuss the impact of remote learning on Black children and possible solutions.
+The update comes after the Black Community Collective held a Zoom meeting together to discuss the impact of remote learning on Black children and solutions.

-"Black education is literally the state of black America, and the state of black education right now, it's just, It's horrible," Willie Preston said.
+"Black education is literally the state of Black America, and the state of Black education right now, it's just, It's horrible," CPS parent Willie Preston said.

-"What we're seeing now in particular based on this pandemic is that Black families across the country are suffering our children are behind," Natasha Dunn said.
+"What we're seeing now in particular based on this pandemic is that Black families across the country are suffering our children are behind," said CPS arent Natasha Dunn.

 The group is calling on CPS students to be back in schools and that parents get a say at the decision-making table.